QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 Review of Cass-Koopmans Model
 ==============================

-The physical setting is identical with that in this lecture XXXX.
+The physical setting is identical with that in :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>`.

 Time is discrete and takes values :math:`t = 0, 1 , \ldots, T`.